|Speckled Alder - Alnus incana ssp. rugosa |

 Family Betulaceae - Alder, Birch, Hornbeam

-Speckled Alder is a tall, deciduous, thicket-forming shrub to 20' tall
+Speckled Alder is a deciduous, thicket-forming shrub to 20' tall.
+Grows best in full sun.

 Speckled Alder is a tall, deciduous, thicket-forming shrub or small tree, to 20' tall.
 Its leaves are dark green above, light yellow-green and pubescent underneath, ovate to elliptic in shape with doubly toothed and shallowly lobed edges.
 Bark thin and smooth with conspicuous orange lenticels, hence the common name "speckled".
 Flowers: Staminate (male) catkins 1½"-3½" long; Pistillate (female) catkins sessile, cylindrical, and only 3/16" long.
 Fruit is an oval nutlet borne in egg-shaped cones.
 Nutlets flat, slightly winged, about 3mm across.